InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/project-setup/base-documentation.md

 ## Patlet

-New contributors to an InnerSource project have a hard time figuring out who maintains the project, what to work on, and how to contribute.
-Providing documentation in standard files like `README.md`/`CONTRIBUTING.md` enables a self service process for new contributors, so that they can find the answers to the most common questions on their own.
+New contributors to an InnerSource project have a hard time figuring out who maintains the project, what to work on, how to contribute, and how to communicate or collaborate with others.
+Providing documentation in standard files like `README.md`, `CONTRIBUTING.md`, or `CODE_OF_CONDUCT.md` enables a self service process for new contributors, so that they can find the answers to the most common questions on their own.